Health measures during the construction of the Panama Canal: The Sanitation effort

-The Canal Commission appointed Colonel William Crawford Gorgas in March 1904 as head of hospitals and sanitation.
+The Panama Canal Commission appointed Colonel William Crawford Gorgas in March 1904 as head of hospitals and sanitation.
 Under his leadership, many new departments of sanitation were founded, covering different aspects of the sanitation problem.
 Commissions were also formed to look after the basic welfare of laborers.

 Aedes aegypti, the mosquito vector of yellow fever.

-Anopheles albimanus, the mosquito vector of the malaria parasite.
+Anopheles albimanus, a common mosquito vector of the malaria parasite.

 The sanitation work included clearing land and establishing quarantine facilities.
 The most ambitious part of the sanitation program, though, was undoubtedly the effort to eradicate the mosquitoes Aedes aegypti and Anopheles, the carriers of yellow fever and malaria, respectively, from the canal zone.
 There was initially considerable resistance to this program, as the "mosquito theory" was still considered controversial and unproven.
 However, with the support of chief engineer John Frank Stevens, who took over the post on July 26, 1905, Gorgas was finally able to put his ideas into action.

 Gorgas divided Panama into 11 districts, and Colón, Panama, into four.
 In each district, inspectors searched houses and buildings for mosquito larvae.
 If larvae were found, carpenters were dispatched to the building, and work was done to eliminate objects or places where stagnant water could collect.

 Mosquitoes lay their eggs on the surface of standing water, and when the larvae hatch, they live just below the surface, breathing through a siphon in their tails.
 Therefore, by eliminating standing water where possible and by spreading oil on the surface of any remaining pools, the larvae could be destroyed.

 Gorgas also had domestic water systems installed in urban areas around the Canal Zone.
 These systems eliminated the need for rainwater collection, which had been collected in barrels and was a place for mosquitoes to breed.
 The United States government also provided $20 million to give workers free medical care and burial services.
 Gorgas's sanitation department also provided about one ton of prophylactic quinine each year to people in the Canal Zone to combat malaria.